 - Wind Surfing at Dona Paula Bay

-- Backwaters Kayaking at The Zuari River, The Mandovi River, The Sal Backwaters and Nerul River.
+- Backwaters Kayaking at The Zuari River, The Mandovi River, The Sal Backwaters, and the Nerul River.

 - Catamaran Sailing in Goa

 - Baga Beach – The most famous and most popular of all beaches in Goa, Baga Beach is located to the northwest of Panjim.
-Enjoy the different water sports activities like parasailing, speed boat, jet ski etc to having your favorite drink in the most famous nightclub of Club of Goa, Tito’s.
+Enjoy the different water sports activities like parasailing, speed boat, jet skiing, etc to have your favorite drink in the most famous nightclub of the Club of Goa, Tito’s.

-- Anjuna beach – Anjuna beach is located next to Vagator and Baga beaches.
+- Anjuna Beach – Anjuna Beach is located next to Vagator and Baga beaches.
 This is a rocky beach and is a great place for photography.
-There are numerous pubs in this beach where you can unwind.
+There are numerous pubs on this beach where you can unwind.

 - Other Popular Beaches – Vagator Beach, Morjim Beach, Agonda Beach, Arambol Beach, Colva Beach, Candolim and Sinquerim Beach

-Goa has been known for both flea markets and high-end designer boutique peppered all around the state.
+Goa has been known for both flea markets and high-end designer boutiques peppered all around the state.

-- Arjuna Flea Market also known as the Wednesday Flea market is known for shops under the sun selling all kind of stuff starting for junk jewelry, sarongs, hammocks, hats, and handicrafts.
+- Arjuna Flea Market also known as the Wednesday Flea Market is known for shops under the sun selling all kinds of stuff starting with junk jewelry, sarongs, hammocks, hats, and handicrafts.